-( + + + ) The turn signal indicator lamp flashes green simultaneously with the turn signal - The turn signal is switched on.
-N The idle speed indicator lamp lights up green - The transmission is shifted to idle.
-The high beam indicator lamp lights up blue - The high beam is switched on.
-The temperature warning lamp lights up red - The coolant has reached a critical value.
-The fuel level warning lamp lights up orange - The fuel level has reached the reserve mark.
+The turn signal indicator light flashes green simultaneously with the turn signal - The turn signal is switched on.
+The idling speed indicator lamp lights up green - The transmission is shifted to idle.
+The high beam indicator light lights up blue - The high beam is switched on.
+The temperature warning lamp lights up red - The coolant temperature has reached a critical value.
+The low fuel warning lamp lights up orange - The fuel level has reached the reserve mark.
 The display switches to TRIP F .

-4 The oil indicator lamp lights up red - The oil pressure is too low.
-FI Warning lamp FI (MIL ) lights up/flashes orange - The OBD has detected an emission- or safety-critical fault.
-The immobilizer indicator lamp lights up or flashes red - Status or error message for immobilizer/alarm system. - The battery warning lamp lights up red - The voltage in the vehicle system is too low.
+The oil pressure warning lamp lights up red - The oil pressure is too low.
+Warning lamp FI ( MIL ) lights up/flashes orange - The OBD (on-board diag- nosis) has detected an emission- or safety-critical error.
+The immobilizer indicator lamp lights up or flashes red - Status or error message for immobilizer/alarm system.
+The battery warning lamp lights up red - The voltage in the vehicle system is too low.
+The ABS warning lamp lights up/flashes red - Status or error messages relating to ABS (antilock brake system).